astronomer/deploy-action/README.md

-# Deploy Action
+# Deploy to Astro
-You use Deploy Action to create CI/CD pipelines that automate the deployment of code changes to a Deployment.
+This action deploys code from your GitHub repository to an Astro Deployment.
+It runs whenever you commit to your repository's main branch.
 For more information about Astro CI/CD workflows, see [Automate code deploys with CI/CD](https://docs.astronomer.io/astro/ci-cd).

-Deploy Action should only be used in a GitHub Actions workflow that runs when code is merged into a `main` or an equivalent branch.
+This action can be used only to deploy code from `main` or an equivalent branch.
+To configure a CI/CD pipeline for multiple branches, see [Astronomer documentation](https://docs.astronomer.io/astro/ci-cd?tab=multiple%20branch#github-actions-dag-based-deploy).

 You can use the Deploy Action with DAG-only deploys activated or deactivated.
-When DAG-only deploys are activated, an image deploy is not completed when only the files in the `/dags` folder change.
+When DAG-only deploys are activated, the action does not rebuild and deploy your image when your commit only includes changes to the `/dags` folder.
 For more information about DAG-only deploys, see [Deploy DAGs only](https://docs.astronomer.io/astro/deploy-code#deploy-dags-only).

-The following is the workflow for Deploy Action:
+The action completes the following steps whenever you commit to your main branch:

-- Your current repository is checked out
+- Check out your repository.
-- It is determined if only DAG code changed
+- Check whether your commit only changed DAG code.
-- Your Astro project is built into an image when you change files outside the `/dags` folder
 - Optional.
-Your DAG code is parsed or tested with Pytest
+Test DAG code with pytest.
-- Your image is pushed to the Astro image registry if you changed files outside the `/dags` folder
-- Your image is deployed to your Deployment if you changed files outside the `/dags` folder
-- Your `dags/` folder is deployed to your Deployment if you changed files inside the `/dags` folder
+- If the commit included only changes to DAG code, push the change to Astro without building a new project image.
+- If the change included changes to project configurations, rebuild your project image and deploy it to Astro.

 ## Usage

-Deploy Action is intended to be used with [Deployment API keys](https://docs.astronomer.io/astro/api-keys).
-To use Deploy Action, you need to set the `ASTRONOMER_KEY_ID` and `ASTRONOMER_KEY_SECRET` environment variables in your GitHub Actions workflow.
-Astronomer recommends using GitHub Actions secrets to set the environment variables.
-An example workflow script is provided in **Deploy code example**.
+To use the action, you must set the `ASTRONOMER_KEY_ID` and `ASTRONOMER_KEY_SECRET` environment variables in your GitHub Actions workflow to the Key ID and secret for an existing [Deployment API key](https://docs.astronomer.io/astro/api-keys).
+Astronomer recommends using GitHub Actions secrets to set these environment variables.
+An example workflow script is provided in **Workflow file example**.

 ## Configuration options